Duet3D/wiki-content/User_manual/Machine_configuration/DSF_RPi.md

 # Introduction

 Duet Software Framework (DSF) is the bundle of software programs running on the Raspberry Pi that connects to and controls the Duet 3.
+This is refered to running in "SBC" mode, as opposed to running in "standalone" mode wihtout an SBC.
+Running in SBC mode is optional, it brings with it the potential to use the SBC to handle the networking and UI functions  of the system.
+In addition it provides an [API](https://github.com/Duet3D/DuetSoftwareFramework/wiki/API-Overview){target=_blank} on the SBC to build plugins and other applications that work with the Duet controlled system.

 Duet 3 mainboards are supplied with an SD card loaded with the Raspberry Pi OS suitable for Raspberry Pi 3 or 4.
-For a standard setup, the [SBC Setup for Duet 3](/User_manual/Machine_configuration/SBC_setup) page gives an outline how to get setup initially, and what to do if there are issues.
+For a standard setup, the [SBC Setup for Duet 3](/User_manual/Machine_configuration/SBC_setup){target=_blank} page gives an outline how to get setup initially, and what to do if there are issues.

 # Prerequisites